ut-amrl-private/planning-assignment-1/README.md

 **What to turn in**: The file `dual-knights-problem.pddl` , which must be compatible with your `single-knight-domain.pddl` from part 3.

-# Debugging Tips

-Gradescope tests consider cases that go beyond the simple initial conditions as described in this readme.
-If you are struggling to pass some of the tests, we recommend trying out small scenarios by hand.
-Issues can often be attributed to unconsidered edge cases.

-**Note**: Test cases with `multi` in their name mean that they are testing multiple problem configurations.
-They are not testing multiple pieces, which is only considered in the `dual-knights-problem.pddl`.

 # Submission Instructions
 Place the following files into a flat zip file (no directories) and submit in Gradescope under AI388U-assignment1:
 1. `cake-complex-domain.pddl` for part 1.1